hmofrad/CS2210/Project3/README.md

 # Project 2
-Your task is to complete the grammar for the if-statement (line 289 in grammar.y).
+Your task is to complete seman.c for recognizing (un)defined variables (line 246 in seman.c).

 ## Install Dependencies
     sudo apt update